csci596team/parallel-sudoku/README.md

 Noticing that order of DFS won't change the solution of Sudoku, we could parallelize our DFS procedure.

+#### Challenges

+- How to aviod race conditions when different communicate?
+- How to make fully use of each thread?
+Which means how to assign new job to idle thread.

+#### Our Solution

 Initially, each thread starts at a different state and perform single thread searching strategy.

-Once a thread is idle (finishing its current work), it tries to find some works from other threads.
+Once a thread is idle (finishing its current work), it tries to find some works from other threads in order to make fully use of each thread.

 ![parallel-dfs](pic/parallel-dfs.png)

+### How to solve Race Condition

+#### Race condition on work list

+Each thread holds a work list to track its current state and record the remaining work.
+When one thread finishes its work, it tries to find other works from other threads by examining work lists of other threads.

+Work list will be read and changed by different threads when a robbery occurs, which cause a race condition.

+Work list is designed as an concurrent doubly linked list, and we use openmp_lock to ensure read-after-write consistency.

+#### Race condition on masks updates

+Once robbery occurred, one thread needs to copy masks from another thread.
+Data consistency must be guaranteed during the copy process.

+Thus, a openmp_lock for each thread's masks is needed.

-### Data Structure we used for enabling parallelization
+### Data Structure we used for solving race conditions

 **1. Concurrent Doubly Linked List (work list)**